-will also extend the existing datasets but in this case the node and elementnumbers are unchanged.
-If no parameter follows then existing nodes and elements are overwritten and the new datasets will be appended.
+will also extend the existing datasets but in this case the nodes and elements are updated (modified).
+If no parameter follows then existing nodes and elements are updated and the new datasets will be appended to existing ones.

 It is also possible to read files written in the result format (.frd) during runtime only to define sets of nodes or elements without changing the definitions of them.
 The command read result-file setname will create a set of the name setname and all nodes and elements listed in the file mesh.frd will be added to that set.
 But this will NOT create or modify the nodes and elements.
 All nodes and elements must exist and will not be changed.